ManiKantkumar/nnCostfunction/README.md

 # nnCostfunction
 ## Basic Overview
-Using data, train an algorithm such that the cost should be minimised and then backtest it.
+Using large data set, train an algorithm such that the cost of computing should be minimised and then backtest it.

 ## What this code does ?
 #### This code computes the gradient and cost function of Neural Network Model and regularization.
 I am using forward propagation and returning the cost in J variable.
 Evaluating the partial derivatives of  the cost function with respect to Theta1 and Theta2.
 Now implementing backpropagation algorithm to compute gradient of Theta1 and Theta2(Theta1_grad & Theta2_grad) using partial derivatives evaluated.
-Implementing regularization with the cost function and gradient by computing the gradients for the regularization separately    and then add them to Theta1_grad and Theta2_grad . sigmoid function: f(z)=1/(1+e^-z)
+Implementing regularization with the cost function and gradient by computing the gradients for the regularization separately and then add them to Theta1_grad and Theta2_grad.
+##### sigmoid function: f(z)=1/(1+e^-z)

 ## How to run this code ?
 #### In ex4.m file this nnCostfunction.m is being called.